meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Sailors used to get a mysterious disease, scurvy (caused by vitamin C deficiency), because they brought no fruit on the long voyages.
 They brought only dried bread and dried meat.

 After vitamin C was discovered in the beginning of the 1900s, we finally cured scurvy and everyone accepted the importance of fruit (or sauerkraut, which lasts longer aboard).
-Around the same time, though it&rsquo;s been forgotten, the arctic explorer Vilhjalmur Stefansson wrote to the West about the Inuit people, who could survive off an all-animal diet for nine months at a time without any signs of scurvy, and in fact were in excellent health.
-Stefansson wasn&rsquo;t perfect ([One Thousand Nails in the Coffin of Vilhjálmur Stefansson](https://www.freetheanimal.com/2014/04/explorer-vilhjalmur-stefansson.html)), but he and another person underwent an experiment at Bellevue Hospital of eating only meat for a year, and they showed the best health of their lives during that time, as measured by the doctors.
-I assume it was just too hard to reconcile these observations with the background of the new vitamin C wisdom, so we shrugged and forgot about him.
+Around the same time, though it&rsquo;s been forgotten, the Arctic explorer Vilhjálmur Stefansson wrote to the West about the Inuit people, who could survive off an all-animal diet for nine months at a time without any sign of scurvy, and were in excellent health.
+Stefansson wasn&rsquo;t perfect ([One Thousand Nails in the Coffin of Arctic Explorer Vilhjálmur Stefansson, and His Spawn](https://www.freetheanimal.com/2014/04/explorer-vilhjalmur-stefansson.html)), but he and another person underwent an experiment at Bellevue Hospital of eating only meat for a year, and they showed the best health of their lives during that time, as measured by the doctors.
+I assume it was just too hard to reconcile these observations with the background of the new vitamin C wisdom, so European scientists shrugged and forgot about him and the entire Inuit people.

-(Even if Stefansson was sneaking fruit in the off hours, this is a case where you should expect to find many corroborating anecdotes and few contraindicating ones &#x2013; even with self-selection bias, some contraindications should show up on some sites.
-To date, I&rsquo;ve not read a single zero-carber on the internet reporting scurvy, and some have been eating that way for decades.)
+(Even if Stefansson was sneaking fruit in the off hours, this is a case where if he was truthful, you should expect to find many corroborating anecdotes and few contradictory ones &#x2013; even with self-selection bias, some contraindications should show up on some sites.
+To date, I&rsquo;ve not read a single zero-carber on the internet reporting scurvy, and some have been eating that way for decades.
+You don&rsquo;t get scurvy from zero-carb.)

 The Inuit ate meat, but not bread.
 Per *via negativa*, is it possible that Western sailors got scurvy not because they left out fruit, but because they continued to include *bread*?

 Two hopefully uncontroversial facts of biochemistry support this (though I may have been misled):

 -   The body can recycle vitamin C endlessly.
 To deplete it, something else you&rsquo;re doing has to deplete it.
--   Carbohydrate metabolism causes oxidative stress (free radicals, Reactive Oxygen Species), which the body counterbalances by expending antioxidants&#x2026; such as vitamin C.
+-   Carbohydrate metabolism causes oxidative stress (free radicals, Reactive Oxygen Species), which the body counterbalances by expending antioxidants&#x2026; such as vitamin C!
+Not to mention ketones, an antioxidant that cannot be present when bread is part of the diet.

 If the reasoning is valid, then we can conclude that dietary vitamin C isn&rsquo;t necessary during fasting or on a zero-carbohydrate diet, but *when* you start eating bread (grain is the only carbohydrate-rich food without vitamin C), *then* you also have to eat fruit or vegetables to stave off scurvy.
 Bread causes scurvy!
+Scurvy is an uniquely grain-caused disease!

-Another conclusion is that vitamin C may not be reasonably called an essential nutrient, but what&rsquo;s called *conditionally essential* &#x2013; i.e. it depends on what else you eat &#x2013; and only mistaken for essential because of the universality of grain in the Western diet.
+Another conclusion is that vitamin C may not be reasonably called an essential nutrient, but what&rsquo;s called *conditionally essential* &#x2013; i.e. it depends on what else you eat &#x2013; and only mistaken for essential because of the universality of grain in the modern diet.

 <a id="org94b69da"></a>

 ## Vitamin D

 Vitamin D levels can stay fixed regardless of time in the sun (happens to some patients) until you fix a deficiency of one of the bone-health minerals (calcium, boron, &#x2026;), whereupon blood vitamin D is free to increase.
 This is a talking point in the &ldquo;don&rsquo;t supplement&rdquo; camp: possibly the body refuses to generate vitamin D to protect bone because it would trigger processes that it doesn&rsquo;t have the minerals to support.
-Indeed, vitamin D supplementation has been connected to osteoporosis in some cases.
+Indeed, I&rsquo;m sure you&rsquo;ve seen the news linking vitamin D supplementation to osteoporosis in some cases.

-This makes for a testable theory, because if true, it should be possible in these cases to consume something calcium-rich (or ideally something rich in all bone minerals: bone broth), and watch the vitamin D levels magically increase even without going out in the sun any more than otherwise.
+This makes for a testable theory, because if true, it should be possible in these cases to consume something calcium-rich (or ideally the one food that&rsquo;s rich in all bone minerals: bone broth), and watch the vitamin D levels magically increase even without going out in the sun any more than otherwise.

 Reasoning inspired by [Why Low 25(OH)D Could Indicate a Deficiency of Calcium Instead of Vitamin D](https://www.westonaprice.org/an-ancestral-perspective-on-vitamin-d-status-part-2-why-low-25ohd-could-indicate-a-deficiency-of-calcium-instead-of-vitamin-d/).

+In addition, may be a good idea to increase vitamins A and K2 before doing so for D.  Quote from [Are Some People Pushing Their Vitamin D Levels Too High?](https://www.westonaprice.org/are-some-people-pushing-their-vitamin-d-levels-too-high/), emphasis mine:

+> [Lifeguards in the tropics](http://www.ajcn.org/cgi/content-nw/full/69/5/842/T1) can reach blood levels [of vitamin D] in the 50’s and 60’s naturally from sun exposure, suggesting these levels are “natural,” although [lifeguards in Israel](http://www.ncbi.nlm.nih.gov/pubmed/7424691) have 20 times the rate of kidney stones as the general population.
+Kidney stones may be the most sensitive indicator of vitamin D toxicity and are a symptom of vitamin A and K2 deficiency.
+Thus, I suspect these levels are healthful **in the context of** a diet rich in vitamins A and K2, [&#x2026;]

 <a id="orgbaebba7"></a>

 ## Vitamin K2

 A rare vitamin, found mainly in lipids from grass-fed or wild animals, or in aged cheese.
-Not to be confused with Vitamin K1, which can be found in dark green vegetables (like spinach) among other things.
-Also not interchangeable.
+Not to be confused with Vitamin K1, which can be found in dark green vegetables (like spinach) among other things, and isn&rsquo;t interchangeable with K2.

-The only plant source is natto.
+The only plant source of K2 is [nattō](https://en.wikipedia.org/wiki/Natto), a soybean product fermented with a particular species of bacteria (not to be confused with tempeh).

 <a id="orge5e0120"></a>